Table of Contents

 How Long Can Almond Milk Stay Opened in the Refrigerator?

-After opening the carton of commercially available almond milk, it can be stored in the refrigerator for a maximum of 7-10 days.
+After opening, the commercially available almond milk carton can be stored in the refrigerator for 7-10 days.

 References: